Chicken coop roosts: are your chickens getting the best rest?

 What is a roost, and is it really necessary to provide one?

-It's simply a place where chickens can safely rest, either during the day or, more commonly, when they come into the coop at night (or not!) to sleep.
+A roost is simply a place where chickens can rest safely both during the day, and more commonly at night when they return to the coop to sleep.

 Six hens resting on a bench.Give your chickens a comfortable place to rest.

-During the day, you'll have noticed that your chickens will sit more or less anywhere: on fencing, on top of feeders, on the ground, in trees or bushes - particularly if there's food to be had...
+• During the day, chickens will perch more or less anywhere: on fencing, feeders, or branches, especially if there's food involved.

-My Red Star chicken in the apple tree, aiming for the fruit!My Red Stars often fly into trees during the day to get the fruit, but perch on the roost at night.
+My Red Star chicken in the apple tree, aiming for the fruit!My Red Stars often fly into trees during the day, but perch on the roost at night.

 How do chickens sleep?

-You may have seen your chickens asleep.
-They close their eyes, tip their head forward and sometimes, particularly if it's cold, tuck their beak under their wing to conserve warmth.
+Chickens sleep in a very particular way.
+They close their eyes, tip their head forward, and in cold weather often tuck their beak under a wing to conserve warmth.

 What should roosts be made of?